VueGWT/vue-gwt/docs/guide/getting-started.md

 ```

 Those options are passed to the [`Vue.extend()`](https://vuejs.org/v2/api/#Vue-extend) JavaScript method.
-The result is a `VueJsConstructor` we can use to generate new instances of our Vue Component.
+The result is a Factory we can use to generate new instances of our Vue Component.

-When you call `attach`, `VueGWT` get this `VueJsConstructor` for you and use it to create a new instance of your Component.

 ### Binding Element Attributes